London Buses route 153

 London Buses route 153 is a Transport for London contracted bus route in London, England.
-Running between Finsbury Park and Liverpool Street station, it is operated by London General.
+Running between Finsbury Park and Liverpool Street bus stations, it is operated by Metroline.

 History

 In July 2017, it was announced that the route would be entirely operated by electric buses by 2019.

 From 5 December 2020, the route was extended from Finsbury Square to Liverpool Street station.

-In February 2021, the route finally became entirely operated by electric buses following the deployment of 11 Alexander Dennis Enviro200EV bodied single-decker buses from BYD.
-Around this time, the route also transferred from HCT Group to London General.
+In February 2018, the route finally became entirely operated by electric buses following the deployment of 11 BYD Alexander Dennis Enviro200EV bodied single-decker.
+Around this time, the route also transferred from HCT Group to Go-Ahead London.

+On 1 February 2025, the contract for the route passed from Go-Ahead London to Metroline from Holloway bus garage using new Wright GB Kite Electroliner BEVs.

+Current route

+Route 153 operates via these primary locations: